AntonOresten/VectorizedKmers.jl/docs/src/kmer_int_repr.md

 # Integer representation of k-mers

-This package relies on representing k-mers as integers for indexing, and understanding how it works is recommended (unless you're only using higher-level API stuff).
+This package relies on representing k-mers as integers for indexing.
+This page goes over how that works exactly.

 ## DNA sequences